-This thick and Hearty Beef Stew is loaded with flavor, is made in one pot, and can be either simmered on the stove or baked in the oven.
+This thick and hearty beef stew is loaded with flavor, is made in one pot, and can be either simmered on the stove or baked in the oven.
 This is NOT your traditional beef stew.
 This is the ultimate beef stew and it’s gluten free!

-This stew is naturally thickened by the potatoes and tomato paste.
-It’s seasoned twice and has everything in it that makes a delicious and hearty meal.
+This hearty stew is naturally thickened by the potatoes and tomato paste.
+It's seasoned twice and has everything in it that makes a delicious and hearty meal.

 First, those are cut too small.
 Cutting them into larger slices means more surface area to brown which also means the process is quicker.
 I’m not looking for small pieces of chow.
 The meat shrinks as it is so larger pieces are better.
 We want a hearty stew and not gravy train.
 If you find a package with good size pieces, that's fine.

 Yes, it’s a pain to stand there for 10 minutes frying up meat in two batches but it needs to be done if you want that depth in flavor.
 You may ask, “why in two batches?”
 Because you don’t want to crowd the meat.
 Crowding the meat causes the meat to steam and turn gray rather than sear and brown.

 Adding the spices before the liquid gives the spices a chance to cook and release their flavor.
 Once fragrant, add the chicken stock.
 Yes, chicken stock and not beef stock.
 I feel the chicken stock gives better flavor.
 Chicken stock may not be the only liquid that surprises you.
 I also add red wine vinegar which brightens up the dish.
 Let’s not forget the wine.
 Adding a cup of red wine may somewhat be the standard in stews, but I add half now and half later.
+Trust me on this.

 Once the liquids are added, it’s time to add all the vegetables.
-I know that other recipes don’t add the vegetables until later.
+I know other recipes don’t add the vegetables until later.
 I don’t mind my vegetables cooked.
-Also, adding the potatoes now not only allows them to cook, but some break up and thicken the sauce without the addition of flour.
+Also, adding the potatoes now not only allows them to cook, but they break up and thicken the sauce without the addition of flour.
 The trick is to cut the potatoes in thick slices.
 Some keep their shape, some don’t.
 It’s a stew so everything gets all mixed together anyways.

 After about 1 ½ hours, add the other half of wine along with the remaining spices.
 Yes, just like my chili recipe, I season twice.
 I recommend you give that chili a try.
 It doesn't disappoint.